cnelson20/cx16os/docs/program_considerations.md

 ### Assembly

-- The assembler entry point is the label `main:`.
+- There is no set assembler entry point, but most existing programs use the label `main:`.
 Execution begins there with A, X, Y, and the stack in a defined state (see Calling Conventions below).
 - Exit by executing `RTS` with the return code in `.A`.
 Return code `0` conventionally means success; non-zero is an error.
 - The program bank is still mapped when `main` returns; the OS reclaims it after `rts`.